 Steelworkers and ironworkers face one of the most physically challenging and dangerous occupations in the United States.
 Iron and steelworkers frequently work at heights and face toxic exposure.
-Ironworkers have one of the top 10 most dangerous jobs and one of the highest injury rates.
+Steel and ironworkers have the 7th-deadliest job in the United States as well as one of the highest injury rates.

 Are you an iron or steelworker who has suffered a work-related injury?
 Recovering full compensation for your injuries and losses can be a challenge without skilled representation.
 Goidel & Siegel Injury Lawyers will put more than 30 years of experience to work on your behalf.